Duinrahaic/vrc-bulk-upload/README.md

 # VRC Bulk Upload

-A Unity plugin that uploads all active VRChat avatars across your open scenes.
+A Unity plugin that uploads all active VRChat avatars across your open scenes.<br>

-Tested in Unity 2022.3.6f1 with VRC SDK 3.5.0 (VCC).
+Tested in Unity 2022.3.22f1 with VRC SDK 3.7.5 (VCC).

 ## Steps